variantstudios/thesubiedoctor.com/pages/services/Payments/index-copy.md

 ---
 # PAYMENTS

-#### Cash or Certified Funds:<br>We accept cash, check, cashier’s check and money order. &nbsp;We offer a 1% discount for repairs paid with cash.&nbsp;<br><br>Credit Card or Debit Card:<br>We accept VISA, MC, AMEX and Discover up to $5000 MAX (credit or debit) per invoice, anything over $5000 will be subject to a 3% transaction fee.
+#### Cash or Certified Funds:<br>We accept cash, check, cashier’s check and money order. &nbsp;<br><br>Credit Card or Debit Card:<br>We accept VISA, MC, AMEX and Discover cards.
+The Subie Doctor imposes a 3% fee for credit card convenience fees or paypal fees.
+Checks, cash and debit cards are not assessed a fee.
+The Subie Doctor does offer a 2% discount if paying with cash.

-#### \-Ex.
-If your invoice is $6000, and you'd like to use a credit or debit card, then $1000 of that amount will be subject to a 3% fee, $30 in this example.<br>
+#### <br>

 ### &nbsp;